 Fraser Health Authority

 The largest health authority in British Columbia, Fraser Health Authority, recently upgraded its contract management to keep pace with a growing list of suppliers and partners that provided critical services to patients.
-In an article in Health IT Outcomes, Agiloft CEO Colin Earl outlined the approach that Hardeep Chaggar, Fraser Health Executive Director of System Optimization, took with the organization’s Agiloft platform:
+In an article in Health IT Outcomes, Agiloft CEO Colin Earl outlined the approach that the organization took with its Agiloft platform:

 “Looking to empower employees and their suppliers through a unified platform, Chagger and his team implemented a system that could streamline current operations and scale with their vision.
 Data that employees had previously needed to track down now took shape with automatic alerts, scheduled reminders to vendors, and self-populating reports.
 This resulted in analytics and dashboards that accurately reflect the state of the business and its supply chain.
 These data points act as leading indicators, allowing for quicker recognition of a misalignment between vendor expectations and performance.”